DeeObah/msg-exchange-service/README.md

 Option 1: Run the main application in msg-exchange-service module.

-Option 2: From the main application folder, run the following below
+Option 2: From the main application folder, run the command below

 java -jar msg-exchange-service/target/msg-exchange-service-1.0-RELEASE.jar